cytoscape/cytoscape.js/README.md

 # cytoscape.js

+## Notice

+Cytoscape.js has undergone major refactoring, including a change in name from the previous "Cytoscape Web" name.  **The code in the repository is currently unstable and should not be used by developers.**

+Rest assured that we will continue development on the project to deliver a high-quality product.
+You can still access the old Cytoscape Web 2 prerelease builds in the [Downloads section](https://github.com/cytoscape/cytoscape.js/downloads).
+The documentation on the wiki can be used for those prerelease builds.

+We are working hard to make Cytoscape.js better and in shape for a full release very soon.
+Watch or star the project to keep updated on the project.

 ## Documentation

 You can find the documentation in the [wiki](https://github.com/cytoscape/cytoscape.js/wiki).
 This readme is mostly for developers of cytoscape.js.